What Heavy Equipment Is Used in Dirt World Construction?

 Compact track loader

-These are currently the most popular machines sold in North America.
-People love their ability to maneuver on muddy job sites, something that doesn’t work so well for a skid steer.
+CTLs are currently the most popular machines sold in North America.
+People love their ability to maneuver on muddy job sites, something that doesn't work so well for a skid steer.

 A CTL can also turn on a dime like a skid steer, but it's heavier than a skid steer, and the tracks give it a smoother ride.
 If debating whether a CTL or skid steer is best for a job, look at your working conditions and surface type.
 Because of their tires, skid steers are great on harder surfaces such as concrete and asphalt, while the CTL's tracks give them advantages in muck and mire.